Nesousx/masoopy-web/content/posts/2021-02-15-Migrate-Wordpress-to-Hugo.md

 ## Why change?

 I got fed up with Wordpress being full of "stuff", loading a webpage took ages (well, seconds..., but still too much) while my content is mostly text and a few small images.
 Moreover, I wanted to be able to write my posts using Markdown.
-Last but not least, I hadn't blog for years and when I decided to blog again, I discovered the Gutenberg Experience : this was the last straw to my Wordpress' adventure!
+Also, Wordpress and all its plugin have a lot of vuln, and it is a constant game of cat and mouse to stay up to date.
+Last but not least, I hadn't blogged for years and when I decided to blog again, I discovered the Gutenberg Experience : this was the last straw to my Wordpress' adventure!

 ## What for?